Touro Synagogue: Annual recitation of the Washington–Seixas letter on religious pluralism

-On August 17, 1790, the day that President George Washington visited Newport, the synagogue's warden, Moses Seixas, wrote to Washington, expressing the support of the Congregation for Washington's administration and good wishes for him.
+On August 18, 1790, President George Washington visited Newport as part of a tour of New England following Rhode Island's ratification of the Constitution.
+He met with various local religious groups including Christians, Freemasons, and the Touro Synagogue congregation, known as Congregation Yeshuat Israel at the time, and read open letters in a prearranged ceremony.
+Touro Synagogue's warden, Moses Seixas, wrote to Washington, expressing the support of the Congregation for Washington's administration and good wishes for him.

 Washington sent a letter on August 21 in response, which read in part:

 The Touro congregation annually reads President Washington's letter on religious pluralism and celebrates the occasion with invited speakers.
 They have included Supreme Court justices Ruth Bader Ginsburg and Elena Kagan; and Brown University presidents Ruth Simmons and Christina Paxson.

+As of June 2011, the original letter is owned by the Morris Morgenstern Foundation and is valued between $5 million and $10 million.

 Congregation

-The congregation at Newport, never large, was initially composed of Jews with roots in the Sephardic Spanish and Portuguese diaspora, and by the eighteenth century, with some Ashkenazim.
+The congregation at Newport was initially composed of Jews with roots in the Sephardic Spanish and Portuguese diaspora, and by the eighteenth century, with some Ashkenazi Jews.

 The first Jewish residents of Newport, fifteen Spanish Jewish families, arrived in 1658.
 It is presumed that they arrived via the communities in Curaçao, home to the oldest active Jewish congregation in the Americas, dating to 1651, and Suriname.
 The small community worshiped in rooms in private homes for more than a century before they could afford to build a synagogue.

 The community purchased and dedicated the Jewish Cemetery at Newport in 1677.

 In the late 1700s, the Jewish community removed the Torah scrolls and sent them for safekeeping, along with the deed to the building, to Congregation Shearith Israel in New York.
 The keys left the Jewish community and were passed to the Goulds, a Quaker family in Newport.

 From the 1850s on, the building was occasionally opened for worship for the convenience of summer visitors.
 It was reopened on a regular basis in 1883 as Jewish life in Newport revived with the late nineteenth century immigration of eastern European Jews (Ashkenazim).
 The synagogue acquired a nearby building and ran a Hebrew school and other activities.
 It continues to serve as a thriving congregation with many year-round programs.

-Although the congregation has been predominantly Ashkenazi for a century, it is constitutionally obliged to use the "Sephardic ritual.”
-It therefore uses the ArtScroll Nusach Sefard prayer book; once a year representatives of the New York Congregation Shearith Israel visit and hold a service in the Spanish and Portuguese style.
+The congregation currently uses the ArtScroll Nusach Sefard prayer book.

-Rabbi Dr. Marc Mandel became the rabbi in July 2012.
-As of 2012, the congregation consists of about 175 families.
+Marc Mandel became the rabbi in July 2012.
+As of 2012, the congregation consisted of about 175 families.
+Stephen Belsky served as interim rabbi from 2023-2025.
+The current rabbi is Gershon Klapper.